Doctor of Nursing Practice

 Apply your education and expertise in leadership roles on the front lines of nursing, in clinical practice, administration, teaching and research, and in health policy design and development.
 Graduates of HNU's Doctor of Nursing Practice program will design, implement and evaluate quality improvement projects in healthcare systems as well as utilize clinical scholarship to implement evidence-based practice at the population health level.

-The HNU Doctor of Nursing Practice Program is accredited by WSCUC.
+The HNU Doctor of Nursing Practice Program has been approved by HNU's regional accreditor, WSCUC.

 The program will be delivered via a hybrid Teaching Weekend intensive format.
 Courses are completed in a hybrid format, with three weekends intensive per semester.
 Students remain active members of the workforce, applying the knowledge and skills they acquire in the classroom to their practice environments.
 The aim of the hybrid format is to accommodate the professional nurse in the student role.